 Well, the LG OLED77C9PUB is very expensive, and you can get LED TVs that perform almost as well at a much smaller price.
 Whether the difference is worth the cost is up to you.
 As with most OLED TVs, there is a small risk of temporary and permanent image retention.

 - Unparalleled image quality

 - Very low motion blur

 TCL 75S425 75

 Here at RAVE, we love a good deal, and it really doesn’t get much better than TCL’s 75S425 75.
-With a price tag of only $750, this Smart TV costs practically half of what other budget options do.
+This Smart TV costs practically half of what other budget options do.
 Of course, the low price does come with some compromises, but you still get a lot for your money.